tqbwqing/automagic/README.md

 3. [Rate data and manually select bad channels if any](#25-the-manual-rating-panel).
 4. [Interpolate all manually selected channels] (#26-the-interpolation-panel).
 5. Repeat steps 3 and 4 until all data is rated.
  * NOTE: You can not close the main gui window during the preprocessing.
 If you wish to stop the preprocessing at any time, you can use *CTRL-C*.
-If by any reason the preprocessing is stopped before being completely finished, all preprocessed files to that moment will be saved, and you can resume the preprocessing only for the files which are not preprocessed yet.
+In this case, or if by any other reason the preprocessing is stopped before being completely finished, all preprocessed files to that moment will be saved, and you can resume the preprocessing only for the files which are not preprocessed yet.

 * Important:	Since synchronisation is rather basic, people should never work on the same project simultaneously.